WHICH ROAD BIKE? ENDURANCE VS RACE

 For a bike to be legal to race on, they need to fit into some pretty narrow technological boundaries imposed by the governing body of the sport (UCI).
 Controversially, one of these rules prohibits the use of disc brakes.

-Endurance road bikes, however, are usually designed for the non-racing majority – so you get to enjoy better braking than the pros.
-Disc brakes aren’t affected by wet weather or dirty conditions – they’re predictable, powerful and offer finer control regardless of how dusty or damp your ride gets.
+Endurance road bikes, however, are usually designed for the non-racing majority.
+So, you get to enjoy better braking than the pros.
+Disc brakes aren’t affected by wet weather or dirty conditions.
+They’re predictable, powerful and offer finer control regardless of how dusty or damp your ride gets.

 Because of the undeniable benefits of disc brakes on road bikes, we’ve fitted our full Vantage range with discs across the board, from best-in-class brand TRP.

 Test rides are available at most stores.
-A good fit is critical on a road bike so always ask your local stockists beforehand.
+A good fit is critical on a road bike, so always ask your local stockists beforehand.

-We Recommend the Vantage Endurance 2.0
+We Recommend the Vantage Comp 1.0